MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailPublicFolder.md

 ```

 ### -Contacts
-!!!
-Exchange Server 2010

-The Contacts parameter specifies the contacts for the public folder.
-Contacts are persons about whom you can save several types of information, such as addresses, telephone numbers, and Web page URLs.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 The Contacts parameter specifies the contacts for the public folder.
 Contacts are persons about whom you can save several types of information, such as addresses, telephone numbers, and web page URLs.

 ```yaml
 Type: RecipientIdParameter[]